Aditya-Jha2002/Diabetes-Prediction/README.md

 ## Model
 We are using Neural Network, which takes numerical features, and categorical features embedding (Entity Embeddings) and 2 Xgboost Models

+## Result
+We get an AUC ROC score of 0.855307